malaibao/tinyapp/README.md

 - Run the development web server using the `node express_server.js` command.

 ### Troubleshooting

-1. Make sure Express 4.16 is being utilized as this project did not use body-parser package but the built-in JSON middleware.
+1. Please make sure Express 4.16 is being utilized as this project did not use body-parser package but the built-in JSON middleware.